KashanKhalid123/InnoScribe/content/_index.md

 banner:
   title: Welcome to InnoScribe – Elevating Your Conversations with AI!

-  content:We don't just develop chatbots, we craft intelligent conversational AI solutions.
+content: We don't just develop chatbots, we craft intelligent conversational AI solutions.
 Our Conversational AI as a Service (CAaaS) plans empower businesses like yours to revolutionize customer interactions.
 Whether you run a bustling restaurant, a service-oriented company, or any website seeking to connect with customers on a deeper level, InnoScribe offers a customizable CAaaS plan to fit your unique needs and budget.